-- Provide each child, regardless of disability, with an outstanding summer camp experience.
+- Provide each child, regardless of ability, with an outstanding summer camp experience.

 - Boost the child’s outlook and self-confidence by allowing him/her to participate in activities designed to give him/her a chance to excel, and to feel like an important part of the team.

 - Provide these children with the opportunity to take on and thrive in leadership roles within the camp organization.

 - Foster strong family dynamics by inviting siblings to attend camp and allowing parents to have a week-long respite for themselves.